fwbrandao/mathGame/README.md

 The pilar is about to colapse, you have to jamp to another pilar.

-There's 2 (or 3, havent decided yet) pilars in front of you with some numbers.
+There's 2 (or 3, haven't decided yet) pilars in front of you with some numbers.

+You have the question 2 + 2 on the screem.